TV Entertainment Centers

 After

-Looking up from a low angle you can see the full height of the Luna Night column, the warm ember glow at the base, and the LED strip running the right edge — all against the Calacatta Marvel surround and the open-railed second-floor balcony visible beyond.
-It is a feature wall that earns its square footage in a St. John's County home with serious architectural ambition.
+Look up from a low angle and you get the full height of the Luna Night column, the warm ember glow at the base, and the LED strip running the right edge, all against the Calacatta Marvel surround with the open-railed second-floor balcony beyond.
+A feature wall that earns its square footage in a St. John's County home with serious architectural ambition.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL